zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 GitHub user name to one or more ``maintainers`` sections of the :ref:`maintainers_file` in the Zephyr repository.

-Maintainer votes on pull requests can block or approve the pull request.
+Maintainer approval of pull requests are counted toward the minimum required approvals needed to merge a PR.
+Other criteria for merging may apply.

 Role Retirement
 ###############